Skip to content

 The binary uninstall leaves your stored API tokens in the OS keyring (or 1Password vault) and your config TOML on disk.
 To remove them:

-If you've already uninstalled the binary, the keyring or 1Password item must be removed by hand through the OS keychain app or op item delete.
+On Windows the equivalent dirs are %AppData%\jira-cli (config and queries) and %LocalAppData%\cache\jira-cli (cache).
+If you've already uninstalled the binary, remove the keyring or 1Password item by hand through the OS keychain app or op item delete.